-Dr Howson is a Researcher and Lecturer in International Development in the School of Arts and Humanities.
+Dr Peter Howson is a Researcher and Lecturer in International Development in the School of Arts and Humanities.
 He is Course Leader for the MA in International Development and leads a number of modules across the Global Studies (Joint Honours) programme.

-His teaching and research interests span critical theory, gender, race and development, ‘green violence’, environmental management and geo-politics in the Global South.
-Most of Peters teaching draws on his research interests and professional experience in the Asia-Pacific region.
+His teaching and research interests span political ecology, critical theory, gender, race and development, ‘green violence’, blockchain-based environmental management and geo-politics in the Global South.
+Most of Peter's teaching draws on his research interests and professional experience in the Asia-Pacific region.

-Before joining NTU, Dr Howson was a Lecturer in Geography and Development at Northumbria University, Newcastle.
+Before joining NTU, Peter was a Lecturer in Geography and Development at Northumbria University, Newcastle.
 He was a Post-doc Researcher at Colorado State University in 2016, looking at Palau’s National Marine Sanctuary.
 Before that, he was a Teaching Fellow and PhD candidate at University of Wellington, Aotearoa, New Zealand.
 His PhD research explored the political ecology of climate finance in Indonesia.

 Peter is a Human Geographer with research interests in blockchain-based forest and marine conservation, international development, ecotourism, globalisation, climate change, resistance movements, and non-state forms of governance in the Asia Pacific region.
 He uses a feminist approach to geopolitical enquiry and political ecology to explore the intersections of conservation and development, as well as responses to these interventions from below.